'They never should have let him go'

 She'd like to see separate ERs for mental health patients and she wants hospitals to hire more peer support workers -- current and former mental health patients, who see the system from the patient's point of view.

-In July, a 49-year-old Winnipeg man named Terrance Van Dyke ended his life hours after being discharged by a Winnipeg hospital following a suicide attempt.
-Bonnie says that peer support might have made a difference.
+In July, a 49-year-old Winnipeg man named Terrance Van Dyke ended his life hours after being discharged by Health Sciences Centre following a suicide attempt.
+Bonnie says that peer support might have made the difference.

 "Can you imagine talking to someone who understands the darkness that you feel?
 The noise in your brain?
 How you see life?
 They get that.
 They been there.
 And they know how to get on that journey to recovery."